top of page

 "J’ai vécu une très belle expérience avec Jakob, lors de notre première rencontre, une écoute attentive et une bienveillance rassurante.
 Il respire avec le chanteur et lui apporte tout le soutien et l’attention dont il pourrait avoir besoin, un vrai plaisir!"

 "I had a very nice experience with Jakob during our first meeting, an attentive listening and a reassuring benevolence.
-He breathes with the singer and gives him all the support and attention he might need, a real pleasure!"
+He breathes with the singer and gives them all the support and attention they might need, a real pleasure!"

 WILL CRUTCHFIELD, conductor & musicologist